yumna-khan/scRNA-seq-analysis/README.md

 All analyses were executed on a high-performance computing (HPC) environment using [R Script](code/normalize/UMAP.R) submitted via [SLURM](code/normalize/final_UMAP.sh) job scheduling.

 ### 5. Annotation
+To assign biological identities to clusters generated at a resolution of `0.6`, differential expression analysis was first performed using the `FindAllMarkers` function in the Seurat package.
+A Wilcoxon rank-sum test was used to identify positive marker genes, with a minimum `log₂ fold-change threshold of 0.25` and a requirement that genes be expressed in at least 25% of cells within each cluster.
+Marker genes were ranked by `average log₂ fold-change`, and the top markers per cluster were selected for downstream annotation.

+Clusters were manually annotated based on the expression of canonical marker genes identified through differential expression analysis.
+Multiple markers per cluster were considered to ensure robust and accurate cell-type assignment.
+Both immune (e.g., Cd3d for T cells, Cd79a for B cells) and epithelial (e.g., Epcam) markers were used to distinguish major cell populations.
+Identified genes were validated using publicly available databases such as **PanglaoDB** as well as relevant literature (e.g., Durante et al., 2020).

+Cell-type identities were assigned by cross-referencing cluster-specific markers with known tissue-specific expression profiles.
+For example, Adcy3 was used to identify mature olfactory neurons, Krt15 for horizontal basal cells, and C1qa for macrophages.
+Clusters exhibiting similar transcriptional profiles were grouped under shared cell-type identities.
+For instance, clusters 0, 2, 4, and 7 were collectively annotated as olfactory sensory neurons (OSNs) based on the expression of markers such as Kirrel3 and S100a5.
+Additional populations, including immune cells (e.g., neutrophils, B cells, NK cells) and structural cell types (e.g., endothelial cells and fibroblasts), were similarly identified.

+Feature plots were generated to visualize the expression of key marker genes across clusters and to validate annotation decisions.
+The final annotated cell populations were visualized using UMAP to assess their distribution and separation in low-dimensional space.

+Annotation was executed on a high-performance computing (HPC) environment using [R Script](code/normalize/annotate.R) submitted via [SLURM](code/normalize/annotate.sh) job scheduling.

 ### 6. Differential Expression